-Nine years ago next week, Munster reached their fourth Heineken Cup final with a nail-biting victory over Saracens at the Ricoh Arena.
+Ten years ago, Munster reached their fourth, and to date, their final, Heineken Cup final with a nail-biting victory over Saracens at the Ricoh Arena.

-With the two European giants set to square off at the same stage of the renovated competition at the Aviva Stadium this Saturday, we cast our minds back to that fateful afternoon in Coventry in 2008, as Munster squeezed past their English opponents en route to their second European Cup title in three seasons.
+Ahead of yet another semi final for the men in red this weekend, we cast our minds back to that fateful afternoon in Coventry in 2008, as Munster squeezed past their English opponents en route to their second European Cup title in three seasons.

 Here's what the old Munster cast are up to these days...